edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 can be less disruptive if these changes each have a corresponding ``__past__`` feature that has been implemented and can be invoked easily by users of future Python versions.
-This can help the language to evolve more effectively to correct for design mistakes.
+This can help the language to evolve more quickly and more effectively to correct for design mistakes.

 Questions and answers
 =====================

+Q1: Does this PEP require that Python keep two possible sets of semantics for each backward-incompatible feature forever?

+A1: Definitely not.
+Legacy features can still be phased out when appropriate -- that is, when the majority of the user-base has migrated to the newer Python version.
+This PEP merely proposes to shift the emphasis of the development effort directed at compatibility from 100% forwards to at least 50% backwards.
+Backwards compatibility is the more powerful of the two concepts for allowing a user-base to adopt the latest Python interpreter version.

+Notice that it has been a long time since users have cared about backwards compatibility for non-nested scopes, because very few users are stuck with Python 2.1.

+Q2: But Python-dev is already overwhelmed and doesn't have the bandwidth to implement / maintain the additional complexity!

+A2: Python-dev can ask the community of developers to step up and maintain backward compatibility in Python for legacy language features they care about.
+When the community stops caring about a particular obsolete behaviour, Python-dev can stop caring too.

+The ``__past__`` mechanism could possibly be designed to be extensible by the community, e.g.  as a standard but "blessed" PyPI package, to reduce the load on the core developers.

-Q1: Won't backward compatibility features lead to lots of cruft and bloat and baggage in Python?
+Q3: Won't backward compatibility features lead to lots of cruft and bloat and baggage in Python?

-A1: Not necessarily.
+A3: Not necessarily.
 First, proposals for new compatibility-breaking features in Python could be evaluated partly on the simplicity and maintainability of the implementation of their associated ``__past__`` feature up-front.